MTDOJRP/docs/docs/introduction/rules.md

 ---

-🔍 **Please note;** These rules are here to ensure that everyone has a fun and enjoyable experience.
+🔍 **Please note:** These rules are here to ensure that everyone has a fun and enjoyable experience.
 - If you have any questions or concerns about the rules, please contact a member of staff.

 :::info Need to report a player?